W e teach a Growth Mindset to view each experience as an opportunity to progress and learn, rather than as a defeat or embarrasment.

 - Enjoy a healthy Lifestyle.

-How do we learn to do that?
+What does that look like in a classroom?
 Firstly we Intentionally teach our children social and emotional skills just like you would learn to read and write.
 Discussing feelings, pivoting from disappointment, listening to body clues, learning helpful thoughts Verses unhelpful thoughts, choosing behaviour choices wisely and the natural consequences to unfavourable choices, incorporating healthy eating, and learning confidence through being brave and self help skills.

 The education system is failing in the areas of social and emotional development.
 Today 1 in 5 people suffer from Anxiety.
 Components of Anxiety are: